planckbit/DataFleaker/README.md

       converted on the fly through one of the DataFleakers member APIs.
     * Current support for connecting to MongoDB, MySqlDB, MariaDB, and SQLite3 through the object instances.
     * Current support for executing basic queries(DB Creation, Tables/Collections, and simple queries) on MongoDB, MySQLDB, MariaDB, and SQLite3.
-Note these are early implemenations so there is no error checks for specific conditions etc...
-In other words this is no where near production code.
     * Current support for converting a MongoDB result set(JSON format) to a New DB with JSON Type field in MySQL/MariaDB.
-Note this is early work and the current conversion is a very basic SQL insert operation, not optimized for speed and different DB engine types.
-    * New support for converting simple result MariaDB queries to MongoDB.
+    * New support for converting simple result MariaDB or MysqlDB queries to MongoDB.
       See examples/ConvertMariaDBResult_To_MongoDB.py
-    * Added bulk insert capability for MongoDB to MySQL/Maria DB.
+    * Added bulk insert capability for MongoDB to MySQL/Maria DB for faster conversion.

  ## Tested with:
-    * python3
+    * python3.x
     * pip3 install mysql-connector-python
     * XAMPP 7.3.6 - Running 10.3.16-MariaDB
     * MongoDB - Running v4.0.10